Ewz9/lab_handbook/docs/workflow.md

    Inform the advisor via communication tools before purchase and confirm budget and necessity

 2. **Receipt**
-   Ensure the university tax ID is included: `[Fill in here]`
+   Ensure the university tax ID is included: `[37300900]`
    Print electronic invoices if necessary

 3. **System Submission**
    Submit details in the university reimbursement system, including funding source and purpose